 - The FTC has ordered Eric Nepute, D.C. to stop claiming that intravenous vitamin C protect against COVID-19 by “supercharging” your immune system and that spinal adjustments “makes your immune system work better.”

-The FTC actions are noteworthy because the agency usually takes 1-2 years to process complaints, but the above cases—as well as more than 100 others that did not involve chiropractors—were launched in less than a month.
-The Fuller and Nepute cases are additionally significant because they attack the core chiropractic immune-boosting claim discussed in this article.
-It will be interesting to see whether the FTC acts against the clinics that I found.
+The FTC actions are noteworthy because the agency usually takes 1-2 years to process complaints, but the above cases—as well as others that did not involve chiropractors—were launched in less than two months.
+Six of the cases are additionally significant because they attack the core chiropractic immune-boosting claim discussed in this article; and three of these were among the 130 I reported to the FTC.
+It will be interesting to see whether the FTC acts against the others that I reported.

 If you see any Web site which claims that chiropractic